QualityWithMillan/qualitywithmillan.github.io/_posts/2023-04-01-the-paradigm-of-quality-built-in.md

 - Tooling: Building tools to enable self-service for quality capabilities, this helps teams to be more autonomous and reduce the dependency on other teams.

-Overall, these capabilities demonstrate a strong focus on building quality into the SDLC process, including both technical and non-technical aspects such as community building, metrics, transparency, and accountability.
+These capabilities demonstrate a strong focus on building quality into the SDLC process, including both technical and non-technical aspects such as community building, metrics, transparency, and accountability.

 ## Conclusion